Aryan13-tech/DevOps-project/README.md

 AWS Infrastructure Setup:

-Create an AWS S3 bucket for storing build artifacts.
+Create an AWS S3 bucket.

-Launch an AWS EC2 instance (e.g., Ubuntu LTS).
+Launch an AWS EC2 instance (Ubuntu LTS is recommended).

-Configure Security Groups to allow inbound SSH (port 22) and HTTP/HTTPS (ports 80/443 or your app port).
+Configure Security Groups to allow inbound SSH (port 22) and your app's port (e.g., 3000 or 80).

 Install Docker on the EC2 instance.

-Create an IAM Role with S3 read/write permissions for the EC2 instance or configure AWS CLI with credentials.

-GitHub Secrets Configuration: In your GitHub repository settings, create the following secrets:
+GitHub Secrets Configuration: In your GitHub repository settings (Settings > Secrets and variables > Actions), create the following secrets:

-AWS_ACCESS_KEY_ID: Your AWS Access Key ID.
+AWS_ACCESS_KEY_ID: Your AWS Access Key.

 AWS_SECRET_ACCESS_KEY: Your AWS Secret Access Key.